Rick R. Holley

 He received a Bachelor of Science degree in accounting and business administration from San Jose State University.
 He also completed an advanced education program at Northwestern University.

 In addition to serving on Plum Creek's board, Holley serves on several private and not-for-profit boards including the National Alliance of Forest Owners, National Association of Real Estate Investment Trusts, Resources for the Future, The Seattle Times and the Blethen Corporation.
 He also serves on the Economic Advisory Council of the Federal Reserve Bank of San Francisco.

 President and Chief Operating Officer

 Tom Lindquist was named Plum Creek president and chief operating officer in February 2013.
-In this position, he is responsible for the day-to-day operations and public policy activities of the company.
+In this position, he is responsible for the day-to-day operations of the company, including resources, manufacturing, real estate, energy and natural resources, and audit.
 Since 2007, he served as executive vice president and chief operating officer of Plum Creek.
-In that role he oversaw the company’s business development activities including investments and ventures, federal and state policy, as well as energy and real estate.
+In that role he oversaw company operating businesses and corporate affairs.
 Prior to serving as chief operating officer, he was executive vice president, a position he held since December 2001.
-In this role, he oversaw the company’s Real Estate and Natural Resources segments.
+In this role, he oversaw the company’s real estate and natural resources segments.

 Prior to joining Plum Creek, Lindquist served as executive vice president for Trammell Crow Company.